JohnUmeh/PROJECT3-MERN-STACK/README.md

 });
 ```

-Use :w to save in vim and use :qa to exit vim
+Use `esc`, :wq to save and exit vim

 Next, we test if the server is working correctly by running the command `node index.js`